riipandi/elementail/readme.md

 ### Generating the Changelog

-To generate your changelog, run `yarn changeset` locally:
+To generate your changelog, run `pnpm changeset` locally:

 1. **Which packages would you like to include?** – This shows which packages and changed and which have remained the same.
 By default, no packages are included.
 Press `space` to select the packages you want to include in the `changeset`.
 1. **Which packages should have a major bump?** – Press `space` to select the packages you want to bump versions for.